-We found the management's assessment on impairment indications for the Group's properties to be appropriate.
-The management's assessment for the fair value of the Group's properties to evaluate the recoverable amount of the properties is also within a reasonable range.
-We also considered the adequacy of the disclosures in the financial statements and found them to be appropriate.
+We found management's assessment of the fair value of the Group's properties to evaluate the recoverable amount of the properties to be within a reasonable range.

 Other Information

 Management is responsible for the other information.
 The other information comprises the information included in the annual report, but does not include the financial statements and our auditor's report thereon.